ViewComponent/view_component/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/github/view_component.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration.
+Contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 We recommend reading the [contributing guide](./CONTRIBUTING.md) as well.

 ## Contributors